The Foundation Team is composed of individuals who have devoted their personal and professional lives to advancing the equity movement.

 Hours of Collective Equity Training Completed

 The Foundation for a Healthy St. Petersburg Team

-Carrie Y. Hepburn-Brown is the Strategic Director of Engagement for the Foundation for a Healthy St. Petersburg.
+Carrie Y. Hepburn-Brown is the Senior Director of Engagement for the Foundation for a Healthy St. Petersburg.
 In this role, Carrie establishes and facilitates execution of the listening framework, manages the listening portfolio for the organization, including coordinating key convenings that emerge from community ideas.
 Carrie has responsibility to strategically expand the advocacy and antiracist networks on behalf of the Foundation and serves as the lead staff member for the Pinellas Race Equity Leadership Council, and other key initiatives.

 Previously, Carrie served as the CEO & Principal Consultant at Onyx Strategic Consulting, LLC, a boutique firm committed to creating a more equitable world.

 Carrie has vast experience working with organizations to advance racial justice and develop and execute strategies to reduce health inequities.
 Her scope of work includes designing and implementing impactful programs, coordinating engaging events, cultivating meaningful relationships, facilitating, and training.

 Select highlights from Carrie’s portfolio include supporting a national network to improve oral health access and outcomes, managing a local nonprofit focused on improving community (population) health and wellness, working as the project director for a large multi-year federal grant program, supporting a community consortium, coordinating a countywide coalition, and implementing youth development programs.

 Prior to joining the non-profit sector, Carrie was employed as a business consultant for a worldwide management and consulting firm.
 She has a Bachelor’s Degree in Chemistry/Molecular Biology and a Master’s Degree in Environmental Science – both from Florida A & M University.